+u.
 Concentrations of credit risks:

-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, restricted cash, trade receivables, other accounts receivable, and marketable securities.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, restricted cash, short-term bank deposits, trade receivables, other accounts receivable, and marketable securities.

-Cash and cash equivalents are mainly invested in major banks in the U.S., Israel, Australia, Japan, and Germany.
+Cash and cash equivalents are mainly invested in major banks in the U.S., Israel, Korea, Germany, Australia and Japan.
 Management believes that the financial institutions that hold the Company's investments are financially sound and, accordingly, minimal credit risk exists with respect to these investments.